OWASP/owasp-summit-2017/Participants/ticket-24h/Johan-Peeters.md

 My background is development, from where I moved into architecture as I realized the importance of getting the non-functional requirements right.
 From there, it was a small step to, what was at the time, the most neglected of these, namely security.

 I have been an independent for over 15 years and served many companies in a variety of industries, both large and small.
 Until recently, I mainly worked on a best-effort, time-and-material basis.
-My latest projects have been fixed-price, result-based, and I am loving it.
+Lately, I have been working on fixed-price, result-based contracts, and loving it.